MotoSaku/furima-36662/README.md

 ### Association

-- belongs_to :users
+- belongs_to :user
-- has_one :histories
+- has_one :history
-- has_many :comments